 If you’re looking for a simple yet effective hang on back power filter, this is one of the best ones to consider.

-- CASCADE 500 CANISTER FILTER: Without effort, the Cascade 500 Canister Filter quietly delivers…
+- CASCADE 500 CANISTER FILTER: The Cascade 500 Canister Filter is recommended for aquariums up to 30...

 - STATE OF THE ART FEATURES: In addition to the push button primer that allows for a simple and quick...